joshiviral/Viral-Joshi-ecc-dssb-IS21-code-challenge-req101408/README.md

 # Frontend

-This repository contains the frontend code for the XYZ web application.
+This repository contains the frontend code for this web application.
 It is built using HTML, CSS, and JavaScript, and utilizes various libraries and frameworks to enhance the user experience.

 #### Installation